johntrefethen/datasciencecoursera/code_book.md

 data and 30% the test data.
 See "Raw Data Set Information" section below for details on these files.

-Below is the code book for the summary data file.
+Two primary data sets were generated from the experiment, each containing 561 attributes of raw data.
+From those two sets, the run_analysis.R program produces a summary data set.
+This summary data set contains the mean and standard deviation attributes grouped by Test Performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and

-##### Summary Data Set Information
+Subject ID (labeled 1-30 based on the volunteer).

-This tidy data set contains summary set of mean and standard deviation values.
-The mean and standard deviation for each varaible was grouped by Test Performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and Subject ID (labeled 1-30 based on the volunteer):
+In addition to TestPerformed and Subject, the remaining variables (columns 3-81) use the following naming convention:

-Additional vectors obtained by averaging the signals in a signal window sample.
+* 't' or 'f' - Indicating time or frequency domain.
-These are used on the angle() variables:
+* 'Body' or 'Gravity' - Indicating body or gravity acceleration.

-* gravityMean
+* 'Acc' or 'Gyro' - Indicating data collected from the accelerometer or the gyroscope.
-* tBodyAccMean
+* 'Jerk' - Derivation in time of the body linear acceleration and angular velocity.
-* tBodyAccJerkMean
+* 'X', 'Y', or 'Z' - Indicating three-demensional direction signals.
-* tBodyGyroMean
+* 'mean()' or 'std() - Indicating a mean or standard deviation value.
-* tBodyGyroJerkMean
+* 'mag' - Magnitude of these three-dimensional signals were calculated using the Euclidean norm.

-Column details are provided in the table below.
+#### Summary Data Set - Column details

 |Column|Column Name|Data Type|Description|
 |---|:----|:---|:-----|